Rare Higgs Decay into a Photon and a Z Boson in Radiatively-Driven Natural Supersymmetry: The decay in RNS

 Although the RNS framework is designed to minimize electroweak fine-tuning, some tension arises when attempting to maximize the rare decay width $\Gamma_{Z\gamma}$, particularly in the large $\tan\beta$ regime.
 Achieving the highest predicted value requires pushing $\Delta_{\mathrm{EW}}$ beyond the nominal naturalness threshold.
 For instance, at $t_\beta = 51$, we obtain $\Delta_{EW} = 117$.
 This corresponds to a fine-tuning level of approximately $1/117$, or about $0.85\%$, indicating that a delicate cancellation among parameters is needed to stabilize the electroweak scale.
-While this is significantly less natural than the typical RNS benchmark range $\Delta_{EW} \lesssim 30$ (corresponding to $\gtrsim 3\%$ naturalness), it remains substantially better than in more generic MSSM scenarios, where fine-tuning often exceeds $0.1\%$ (i.e., $\Delta_{EW} \gtrsim 1000$).
+While this is significantly less natural than the typical RNS benchmark range $\Delta_{EW} \lesssim 30$ (corresponding to $\gtrsim 3\%$ naturalness), it remains substantially better than in other SUSY models, such as PeV or minisplit supersymmetry~\cite{Baer2025}, where fine-tuning often exceeds $0.2\%$ (i.e., $\Delta_{EW} \gtrsim 500$).
 Therefore, while the point with $\Delta_{EW} = 117$ lies outside the natural region of RNS, it may still be considered moderately fine-tuned and phenomenologically acceptable, especially if the enhancement in the decay width leads to deviations from the SM prediction that are closer to the latest combined ATLAS measurement.
-This illustrates a typical trade-off in SUSY models, where slightly less natural points may offer more promising phenomenological signals.